CampagneLaboratory/variationanalysis-apps/genotypeSbi-to-tensors-3/Readme.md

 **What does this app do?**

-Converts Genotype in the Sequence Base Information format (extension .sbi) to Tensors.
+Convert Genotype in the Sequence Base Information format (extension .sbi) to Tensors.

 **How does this app work?**

-Using the _export-genotype-tensors_ script from [Variation Analysis](https://github.com/CampagneLaboratory/variationanalysis), this app converts Genotypes in the .sbi format to tensors in .vec/.vecp format.
+Using the _export-genotype-tensors_ script from [Variation Analysis](https://github.com/CampagneLaboratory/variationanalysis), this app converts Genotypes in the .sbi format to tensors in .vec/.vecp format.\
 The app runs inside a Docker image for an improved reproducibility of the results.

 **What data are required for this app to run?**